Research by leading global recruitment company Robert Half

-“Not having a succession plan in place, particularly at the executive level, puts any business at risk,” says Megan Alexander, GM of Robert Half
+“Not having a succession plan in place, particularly at the executive level, puts any business at risk,” says Megan Alexander, GM of Robert Half New Zealand.

 “The cost to a company when a high-performing employee suddenly resigns can be immediate and the impact felt across the business.
 Companies need to be prepared, either by having a potential successor in place or by hiring an additional member of staff.”

 In a recent survey by the firm, more than half of HR managers (57 per cent) said succession planning is the most challenging part of their strategy, 60 per cent said it will have the greatest impact on the future of the workplace and 48 per cent said it will be their primary challenge in three years’ time.

 “Planning for the future talent pipeline also needs to take into account the generational shifts in the workplace, with the gradual retirement of the baby boomer generation set to continue over the next several years,” said Alexander.

 “It is not surprising that succession planning is one of the main concerns for HR managers as the anticipated rise in retirements will also impact the company’s recruitment strategy, which will need to be adapted to replacing their most experienced employees.”